clckwrks/clckwrks-obsolete/README.md

 ### clckwrks

 A majority of the code lives in clckwrks.
 As an end-user, you would install this library, but never need to modify the code in it.
-It contains all the codefor the core features.
+It contains all the code for the core features.

 ### clckwrks-theme-basic